Skip to content

 1

-Photograph the roof surface from multiple angles and distances before any repair work begins, capturing hail impact locations, granule loss, and surrounding undamaged sections for comparison.
+Photograph the damaged roof surface from multiple angles and distances before any repair work begins, including close-ups of shingle fractures, granule loss, and impact marks.
+Capture images in daylight with clear weather to show damage detail.

 2

-Document secondary damage to gutters, air conditioning units, soffit vents, and flashing (soft metals) — these items often sustain hail impact and strengthen the insurance claim narrative.
+Document secondary damage to gutters, air conditioning units, siding, and other soft metals or surfaces, as these often indicate hail size and impact force and strengthen your claim documentation.

 3